 Huge perch populations can be found from the Northern parts of Scandinavia, central Europe, and down to the most Southern parts of Greece, Italy, and Spain.

-The perch is also plentiful in the brackish waters of the Baltic Sea, along the coast lines of Sweden, Danmark, and Germany.
+The perch is also plentiful in the brackish waters of the Baltic Sea, along the coastlines of Sweden, Denmark, and Germany.

 The European perch has also made its way into the Northern parts of Asia, populating large parts of Russia and spreading further eastward, via the region’s vast river systems.